Swatch sees more growth after record sales in 2011

 The group, best known for its colourful plastic Swatch watches, said on Tuesday sales in 2011 rose 21.7 percent at constant rates to 7.14 billion Swiss francs (5 billion pounds), compared with a forecast for 6.8 billion by analysts at Kepler.

-By 1031 GMT shares in Swatch were up 4.2 percent, outperforming a 1.3 percent firmer STOXX European personal and household goods index .SXQP.
+By 10:31 a.m.
+BT shares in Swatch were up 4.2 percent, outperforming a 1.3 percent firmer STOXX European personal and household goods index .SXQP.

 STRONG SWISS FRANC